-Don’t worry, I also faced the same dilemma when I was setting up my home studio, but got rid of that, finding the solution from authentic sources like suggestions from established recordists and authentic books on recording setup.
+I also faced the same dilemma when I was setting up my first home studio, but I got rid of that, finding the solution from authentic sources like suggestions from established recordists and authentic books on recording setup.

 I know many of you don’t have a reach to those authentic sources who will guide you to set up your home studio like a pro.
-So I am here to share my experiences with you which I think can help you a lot.
+So I’m here to share my experiences with you which I think can help you a lot.

 How To Set up Studio Monitors For Your Home Studio

 Though home studio set up is a lengthy process, the toughest part of the process is to set up and calibrate studio monitors.
-There are several factors which directly or indirectly impact on the sound generated by your monitor.
+There are several factors that directly or indirectly impact the sound quality of your monitor.

-So read this guide carefully before setting up the studio monitors which you have just purchased for your home studio.
+So read this guide carefully before setting up the studio monitors.

 Not purchased yet?
 Okay, before purchasing, have a look into the studio monitor comparison chart which I have created for you.